 TurboSquid surveys customers to determine which features and improvements they would like to see.
 One of the main suggestions was improved presentation.
 Based on this feedback, we have implemented product imagery and presentation standards for all new models being published.

-Overlays on Signature Images generally clutter the product search and add unnecessary distractions for customers.
-To provide a clean, distraction-free search experience, signature images should be free of the following overlays except when they only provide information to the customer regarding collections.
+Overlays on Search Images generally clutter the product search and add unnecessary distractions for customers.
+To provide a clean, distraction-free search experience, search images should be free of the following overlays except when they only provide information to the customer regarding collections.

 This means that overlay text cannot be used for marketing or attention-grabbing purposes.
 The text can only be in a standard font that takes up less than 25% of the total image.
 Text color can only be black, white or a subdued shade that matches the rest of the image.